OpenNTI/nti.externalization/docs/basics.rst

    class Address(SchemaConfigured):
         createDirectFieldProperties(IAddress)

-Externalizing based on the schema is done with `.InterfaceObjectIO`.
+Externalizing (and updating!) based on the schema is done with `.InterfaceObjectIO`.
 We'll create a subclass to configure it.

 .. testcode::